 Will a Black Lab protect its owner?

 Labradors are bred to be very loyal dogs.
 And because of this loyalty, a lab learns early on to be assistance to the alpha members of the “pack”.
 This being said it is only understandable, despite their friendly and gentle nature that they are also very protective of their territory, caretakers and family members.
 A lab is not timid in letting a stranger know that they are aware that something is out of the ordinary and will be defended if needed.
 Even though you may train your dog that he does not need to bark at everyone and everything, if a stranger were to come inside your house when you were not at home, they would defend it with there life as if they were defending you… all because of the extreme loyalty they feel that is a naturally inbred into them.

 Can a Black Lab live in an apartment?

 My feeling on this is – It depends.
 A lot of people say that because a lab is so trainable that they can do well anywhere.
-They love the family, don’t bark as much as other breeds and generally are well behaved that they can conform and do well in an apartment or smaller space.
+They love the family, don’t bark as much as other breeds and generally are well behaved that they can adjust and do well in an apartment or smaller space.
 My personal feeling is that: